Singapore Biennale: Pure intention (2025)

 Haz mi sueño realidad is a project in the RRD (Red de Reproducción y Distribución) KIOSK in Mexico City (2024)

-Live Painting in Kunsthal x Oxfam Novib
+Painting in Kunsthal for Oxfam Novib campaign

 Production by Brand New Guys